 Spatulas are on the smaller side.
 A few reports that kit arrived with missing pieces.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you have a flair for creativity, reasonably steady hands, and a love of all things dessert, why not try decorating a cake?
 Whether you’re looking for a new hobby, a masterpiece for one special occasion, or a source of part-time income, cake decorating is one of the few creative pursuits where your results taste as good as they look.

-But purchasing the needed tools for turning that plain cake into a stunner can get confusing.
-There are so many different frosting tips, icing smoothers, piping bags, and other decorating must-haves and really-wants that choosing the right ones can get overwhelming.
+However, choosing the needed tools for turning that plain cake into a stunner can get confusing.
+There are so many different frosting tips, icing smoothers, piping bags, and other decorating must-haves and really-wants that selecting the right ones can get overwhelming.

 Before you can decorate your cake, you need to make it.
 Chocolate, lemon, vanilla, red velvet: go ahead and choose your favorite.
 You’ll find cake mixes in just about any flavor you might desire, although you might prefer to make your cake entirely from scratch.
 No judgment from us, whichever way you go.

 While the shape of the cake is up to you – along with the classic square, circle, and rectangle, you’ll find cake pans shaped as hearts, animals, cartoon characters, stars, and anything else you can imagine – for the most professional-looking cakes, use a pan with straight, vertical sides rather than sloped.

 Cut a piece of parchment paper (not wax paper) to fit in the bottom of your cake pan before pouring in the batter, and the baked cake will slip out much more easily.
 Run a sharp knife around the edge of the cake before releasing it from the pan, and you’ll have a perfectly finished cake just waiting to be adorned.